spiritedtechie/swagger-ui-in-action/README.md

     http://localhost/swagger-ui/index.html

-7. Change the API specification location from the default Petstore example to the following:
+7. Change the API specification location on the Swagger UI top bar to the following:

    http://localhost/api-spec/api.json

+   This should show the documentation for the Customer API.

 8. Have a JBoss 7 instance running on port 8080

+   ${JBOSS_HOME}/bin/standalone.sh -b 0.0.0.0

-9. Build swagger-customer-api and deploy to JBoss 7 standalone
+9. Build swagger-customer-api and deploy WAR to JBoss 7 standalone deployments

+   mvn clean package

-10. Verify the Swagger UI Try-It-Out feature by performing CRUD operations on the Customer resource.
+10. Check that the Swagger UI works by performing CRUD operations on the Customer resource.